 Once you’ve come up with your list, you can keep it in your pocket or purse.
 Or store it on your phone as a daily reminder to keep you motivated and positive.

-If you arm yourself with self affirming weapons like these, you will be less likely to succumb to fear and more likely to be more outgoing… at least in certain situations.
+If you arm yourself with self-affirming weapons like these, you will be less likely to succumb to fear and more likely to be more outgoing… at least in certain situations.

 Believing that you are good enough and likable is half the battle when you’re trying to figure out how to be more outgoing.
 They say the mind can play tricks on you… but it can also work magic if you let it.

 Final Thoughts on Being More Outgoing

-If you read this article from start to finish, you are already ahead of the game when trying to figure out how to be more outgoing.
+If you read this article from start to finish, you are already ahead of the game when figuring out how to be more outgoing.
 Seeking help and advice means you want it.
 You want to be more outgoing!

 You want to succeed personally and professionally in your life.
 You feel the need to widen your inner circle and experience new things.
 It will happen for you.
 I promise.
 But the trick is to remember that it won’t happen overnight… and that all good things are worth waiting for.

 Embrace your alluring qualities and get ready to share them with the world.

 Fear no one and nothing.
 Be perceptive.
 You can implement all of the strategies outlined here… or pick and choose the ones you’re most comfortable with to start.

-Do what is best for you, in your own time, and you will get there.
+Do what is best for you in your own time, and you will get there.
+You will get there.

 Nicole Krause has been writing both personally and professionally for over 20 years.
 She holds a dual B.A. in English and Film Studies.
-Her work has appeared in some of the country’s top publications, major news outlets, online publications and blogs.
-As a happily married (and extremely busy) mother of four… her articles primarily focus on parenting, marriage, family, finance, organization and product reviews.
+Her work has appeared in some of the country’s top publications, major news outlets, online publications, and blogs.
+As a happily married (and extremely busy) mother of four… her articles primarily focus on parenting, marriage, family, finance, organization, and product reviews.